Shopping Links

 Global warming is beginning to thaw the ice caps, and rising sea levels aren't the only nasty side-effect--there are some immortal demons that have been trapped in the polar ice for the past few millennia, and they're none too happy about the situation.
 And, of course, their prey of choice are human beings.
 Enter Akira, one of those average, everyday anime high school students (well, except for the fact that his parents died under mysterious circumstances while spelunking at the south pole).
 When Akira's friend Ryo shows up and tells Akira about the unsuspecting world's impending demon problem, Akira decides to take a crack at joining with a demon himself.
 In theory, a pure young man should be able to control the demon's consciousness and harness its power to fight the rest of its kin, but will it really be that easy?
 If it is, then Devilman will be the one force standing between the people of earth and demon anarchy.

 Devilman starts out a little slowly, and although the level of tension is pretty high, nothing really happens until toward the end of the first episode.
-Plot-wise, that episode also botches Ryo's moral dilemma (or rather lack thereof): the grim task of merging with a demon to save the earth has an air of tragedy to it, but the method used to get there is just plain out of character for him.
+Plot-wise, that episode also botches Akira's moral dilemma (or rather lack thereof): the grim task of merging with a demon to save the earth has an air of tragedy to it, but the method used to get there is completely out of character.
 Skip the rest of the paragraph if you hate spoilers, but I just can't see a sweet, rabbit-protecting high school student looking at a room full of unsuspecting ne'r-do-wells who are about to be possessed by demons and then killed (by him, if all goes as planned), and having his only concern be whether he'll really be able to beat them all.
-His friend's insane drive and the general idea of the Black Sabbath cast as a loser punk party were both fine, but the nonchalance is totally out of character for Akira.
+His friend's insane drive and the general idea of the Black Sabbath cast as a loser punk party are both fine, but Akira's nonchalance makes no sense.

-After the weak start, though, things pick up a lot; the characters are functionally interesting and sympathetic enough (always Nagai Go's strength, especially by the standards of gore flicks), the story gets moving, and there's lots and lots of action.
+After the weak start, though, things pick up a lot; the story gets moving, the characters are reasonably interesting and sympathetic enough (always Go Nagai's strength, especially by the standards of gore flicks), and there's lots and lots of action.
 Well, saying that the story gets moving is a little misleading--there really isn't any story to speak of, but at least there's a lot going on, and it's generally exciting.

-The gore also stands above the pack--this is Nagai Go, and he hasn't earned his popularity for nothing.
+The gore also stands above the pack--this is Go Nagai, and he hasn't earned his popularity for nothing.
 The detail and relish with which the flying blood and viscera are executed is worthy of merit (not to mention on par with much newer animation), and there's even a touch of artistic flair to it.
-Along the same lines a couple of long (and completely gratuitous) scenes of life in prehistoric, demon infested times stood out as bizarre but creative in a sick-nature-show sort of way.
+Along the same lines, a couple of long (and completely gratuitous) scenes of life in prehistoric, demon infested times stand out as bizarre but creative in a sick-nature-show sort of way.

-The acting in the dub (there is no sub as of this writing), unfortunately, doesn't do much for the legitimacy of the story or its seriousness.
+The acting in Manga's English dub (their DVD was sadly dub-only), unfortunately, doesn't do much for the legitimacy of the story or its seriousness.
 Though the actual acting is passable, this has the feel of an older dub in the worst way--stiff dialogue and exaggerated voices, and the writing is downright strange.
-The dialogue sounds like British English (words like "knickers" for underwear and "plaster" for a bandage), but none of the actors are British (though there is a demon with a Southern accent), making for some weird moments.
-The music is sparse and on par with other older OAVs; orchestral but overblown.
+The dialogue sounds British (words like "knickers" for underwear and "plaster" for a bandage), but none of the actors are British (though there is a demon with a Southern accent), making for some weird moments.
+The music, a less-memorable soundtrack by Kenji Kawai, is sparse and on par with other older OAVs; orchestral but overblown.

 In all, Devilman does not rise above its demon-happy splatterfest roots, but within that genre it's surprisingly well done, and even has enough creativity to keep somewhat more discerning viewers interested.
 One thing it doesn't do is show it's age; this is vintage animation that can hold its own with anything new.
 Don't even think about it if you don't like gore and action, but there's more than enough of both of those things to keep almost anybody happy.